Insights

 How Website Best Practices Differentiate B2B Brands

-That level of polish doesn’t just check a technical box; it communicates who you are as a brand.
+That level of polish doesn’t just check a technical box, it communicates who you are as a brand.
 “A slow or clunky site signals you’re behind the times,” Masters explains.
-“But a site that performs beautifully tells buyers you care about quality and attention to detail.”
+“But a site that performs beautifully tells buyers you care about quality and attention to detail."

 Many assume mobile performance only matters for B2C, but Cyndi calls that a myth.
 “In emerging economies where there are some of the best opportunities for a million-dollar machine, people might only have a phone and weak internet,” she says.
-When your site works flawlessly under those conditions, you stand apart from competitors who don’t.
+When your site works flawlessly under those conditions, you stand apart from competitors whose websites don’t.

 Beyond compliance, accessibility drives visibility.
 It helps your SEO and increases your chances of appearing in Google’s rich answer snippets where buyers search for solutions.